pavankumarthotakura/AddToCardUi/README.md

 # AddToCardUi

-1) clone project from git
+1) Clone project from git
-2) open command prompt in location ADDTOCADRDUI floder
+2) Open command prompt in location ADDTOCADRDUI folder
-3) run command(npm install)
+3) Run command(npm install)
-4) after successfull intall of all dependes, you can run(npm start)
+4) After successful install of all dependencies, you can run(npm start)
-5) make sure your backend is up.
+5) Make sure your backend is up.